bmeaut/ModellalapuSzoftverfejlesztes/homework/homework_02/Homework.md

 The extensions have the following properties:

 * Inside the body of a `machine`, before the list of states, fields of type `int` can be defined!
 Any number of fields are allowed!
-* The initial value of a field is 0.
+* The initial value of a field is 0 by default.
 * The value of a field can be increased by 1 using the prefix `++` operator!
 * The `print` command can have multiple arguments separated by commas.
 An argument may be either a string literal or a reference to a field.
 On the output, all the arguments of a `print` statement appear concatenated in a single line.